xphh/happor/README.md

 Things can be simplification.
 By using Spring IoC to make a controller framework based on Netty without Servlet, I setup this project.

-# usage
-Setup beans(webserver, controllers) in web.xml, and write codes to run server in Test.java.
-This project is easy to understand.

-目录docs下有中文文档。

 #A hello-world demo
 ```Java
 @Controller(method="GET", uriPattern="^/test/(\\w+)")